Limit theory for the Gilbert graph: Introduction

-where $\|x-y\|$ stands for the Euclidean distance between $x$ and $y$ (in particular, such a graph cannot have loops).
-The resulting graph $G(\eta_t,\delta_t)$ is called Gilbert graph, random geometric graph or distance graph, and in the special cases $d=1$ and $d=2$ also interval and disc graph, respectively.
-It has been introduced by Gilbert \cite{Gilbert} in the same year in which Erd\"os and R\'enyi \cite{ER} have introduced their celebrated model for random graphs.
-As opposed to the Erd\"os-R\'enyi random graph, which is a purely combinatorial object, the Gilbert graph is a random \textit{geometric} graph, because in its construction the relative position of the points in space plays an important r\^ole.
-The Gilbert graph is the maybe most natural construction of a random geometric graph and we refer to the seminal book by Penrose \cite{Penrose03} and the references cited therein.
+where $\|x-y\|$ stands for the Euclidean distance between $x$ and $y$.
+The resulting graph $G(\eta_t,\delta_t)$ is called Gilbert graph, random geometric graph or distance graph, and in the special cases $d=1$ and $d=2$ also interval or disc graph, respectively.
+It has been introduced (in the planar case) by Gilbert \cite{Gilbert} in 1961.
+As opposed to the Erd\H{o}s-R\'enyi random graph, which is a purely combinatorial object, the Gilbert graph is a random \textit{geometric} graph because in its construction the relative position of the points in space plays an essential r\^ole.

-The aim of the present paper is to investigate functionals related to the edge lengths of the Gilbert graph by using recently developed tools, namely the Malliavin-Stein method and a version of Talagrand's large deviation inequality for Poisson point processes.
-The length-power functionals $L^{(\a)}_t$ of interest are defined by
+The aim of the present paper is to investigate functionals related to the edge lengths of the Gilbert graph.
+The length-power functionals $L^{(\tau)}_t$ of interest are defined by